Blog

 Simple queries: “What’s my blood sugar right now?” returns the current reading with trend direction.

-Analysis: “Draw a graph of my blood sugar over the past 24 hours” Claude then fetches the history, generates a visualisation, and displays it inline.
+Analysis: “Draw a graph of my blood sugar over the past 24 hours” – Claude fetches the history, generates a visualisation, and displays it inline.

-Pattern recognition: “When do I typically see my highest readings?” – Claude analyses the timestamps and identifies patterns.
+Pattern recognition: “When do I typically see my highest readings?” – Claude analyses the timestamps and surfaces patterns I might have missed in a static dashboard.

 The key insight is that this isn’t just a dashboard replacement.
 It’s a conversational interface to my health data.
-I can ask follow-up questions, request different visualisations, or explore correlations without switching contexts.
+I can ask follow-up questions, request different visualisations, and explore correlations – without switching contexts or learning a new tool.

 Why Build This?

 Partly curiosity.
-MCP is new and I wanted to understand how it worked.
+MCP was new and I wanted to understand how it worked from the inside.

 Partly practical.
-I genuinely wanted better access to my glucose data, and the official tools were lacking in interpretation.
+I genuinely wanted better access to my glucose data, and the official tools weren’t designed for interrogation.

-But mostly, I think there’s something interesting happening here.
+But mostly, I think something interesting is happening here.
 We’re moving from “apps that display your data” to “assistants that understand your data”.
-The interface isn’t a dashboard anymore.
+The interface is no longer a dashboard.

-For health data specifically, this matters.
+For health data, this matters.
 I don’t always know what questions to ask.
 A dashboard shows me what its designers anticipated.
 A conversational interface can explore the unexpected.

 Try It Yourself